dniku/rl-attention/README.md

 # rl-attention

-If you are going to read through a paper and make notes please add it to the list below with your name so we know what is being covered/
+If you are going to read through a paper and make notes please add it to the list below with your name so we know what is being covered.

 List of papers to be reviewed: